 San Francisco’s Exploratorium

-Adults and kids visiting San Francisco will find oodles of hands-on displays throughout the six galleries at the Exploratorium.
+Any adults and kids visiting San Francisco will find oodles of hands-on displays throughout the six galleries at the Exploratorium.
 Future inventors will fall in love with the Tinkering Studio where they are free to use familiar materials in unfamiliar ways.
 Long lines shouldn’t deter a visit to the popular Tactile Dome.
 The sense of touch becomes supreme when navigating through chambers and mazes in complete darkness.

 The California Science Center in Los Angeles

 A must-visit for all space enthusiasts looking at flights to Los Angeles, the California Science Center is famously home to the retired NASA space shuttle Endeavor.
 Tikes under seven can have a hands-on experience in the Discovery Rooms for Little Learners.
 Inquisitive kids from pre-K through high school will adore the annual Hands-on Science Camp offered in weekly sessions throughout the summer months.
 Don’t forget to check the website for special exhibits.

 Chicago’s Museum of Science and Industry

 If you’re taking any flights to Chicago and want to visit the largest science center in the western hemisphere, you’re going to need to plan ahead.
 Interactive experiences abound throughout Chicago’s Museum of Science and Industry.
 The Wanger Family Fab Lab should be the first stop for kids itching to design an idea using cutting-edge software and equipment.
 Youngsters under ten years old can test out scientific principles in the Idea Factory.
 For an interactive human mind-body exhibit, don’t miss— You!
 The Experience.

 The Center of Science and Industry in Columbus